fbpx

 Even if you work hard to eat a healthy balanced diet, your IBS can make things tricky because

 • Fat can lead to diarrhoea and reflux.
+(See my podcast episode about fats and IBS)

 • Protein can sit heavy in your stomach.